Surprise view image

 The steep ravine

-The steep ravine from the path to New Dungeon Ghyll
+The steep ravine from the path back to NDG

 A Herdwick sheep

-A precariously perched Herdie tucks in to the wiry Fell side grass completely
+A precariously perched Herdy tucks in to the wiry fell side grass completely